The Best Restaurants in Northwest Arkansas

 Our Suggestions: The Cynar Snaq is a very unique cocktail that is made with cynar, a liqueur made from artichokes, and has notes of bitter orange and candied nuts.

 Location: Address: 101 E Walnut St #300, Rogers

 The history of Maxine’s Tap Room starts in 1950 when Maxine Miller set out to open a bar that soon became a staple in Fayetteville.
 Maxine was active in the day-to-evening operations and was well-known for her last call of “May I have your attention, please!
 You have ten minutes to drink, and get the hell out!”
 Maxine’s has since been remodeled but it still pays homage to the history of the original Maxine’s as a place to enjoy live music and terrific drinks with friends.

 Our Suggestions: There are so many fantastic cocktails at Maxine’s Tap Room!
 I recommend getting one of their signature cocktails instead of a traditional cocktail because they have so many awesome ones to choose from.
-For something refreshing and fruity try the Abominable Sno-Cone that has white rum, coconut milk and cream, lime, ginger, and turmeric.
+For something refreshing and fruity try the Abominable Sno-Cone which has white rum, coconut milk and cream, lime, ginger, and turmeric.
 For something a bit more robust try the Grey Gardens which has bourbon, earl grey tea, lemon juice, and simple syrup.

 Location: 107 N Block Ave, Fayetteville // MAP

-As we continue to explore more of our new home city we’ll add on to this list of the best restaurants in Northwest Arkansas so keep checking back for more!
+As we continue to explore more of our new home city we’ll add to this list of the best restaurants in Northwest Arkansas so keep checking back for more!
 What are some of your favorite places to eat in Northwest Arkansas?